harishgaikwad855/django-todo-cicd/README.md

 Once the server is hosted, head over to http://127.0.0.1:8000/todos for the App.

 Cheers and Happy Coding :)
-This is added by Harish Gaikwad
+This is added by Harish Gaikwad yo